Hillingdon Borough F.C.: Modern club

 In recent years the club have had little stability in the managerial department and on and off the field.
 When Gamdoor Dhaliwal resigned as chairman the club were on the brink of liquidation until local businessman Mick Harris stepped in to save the club.
 Gary Meakin, aged 26 years old, took over in 2010 and was in the process of building a competitive team before swapping Hillingdon for Northwood in March 2011.
 Jesse Smith, an experienced coach on the Middlesex scene, was appointed as Meakin's successor before his departure in 2012 and achieved a 10th-place finish and a cup final in his only season in charge.
 Then it was the turn of 2005 Football Icon winner Sam Hurrell to take charge in September 2012, then only 24 years of age, alongside co-manager Jason O'Connor.

 Following relegation from the Spartan South Midlands League Premier Division in 2015, the club appointed former Harefield United boss Ian Crane as their new manager.
 Crane had most recently been manager at A.F.C.
 Hayes before leaving in December 2014.

 On 17 January 2017, the club released a statement via their Twitter account that the club would be pulling out of the division due to monetary troubles.
 However, former player Yannick Bolasie has since contacted the club, with the support of Everton, to help with the club's financial situation.
 At the end of the 2020–21 season they were transferred to Division One of the Combined Counties League.

+On 8 April 2026, the club announced it would be resigning from the Combined Counties Football League following the conclusion of the 2025–26 season season.